CityofToronto/bdit_data-sources/volumes/rescu/README.md

 >Volume data at specific highway locations

 ### 3- Is there an up to date map for this data?
 If yes, who should be updating the map?
->- No, there is an internal web app [Created by D&A] but it is not helpful as it only shows locations of loop detectors and volume range by date but cannot be manipulated.
-There also significant data gaps which reduce the usability of this web app.
+>- A new map by D&A is underway
 >- Electrical contractor provides data feed which included latitude and longitude, however there are locational errors.
 The overall accuracy of the spatial data provided is questionable.
 >- TPIM (Traffic Plant / Installation and Maintenance) would be responsible for updating this map as it falls within their purview.
 ### 4- How often is the data updated?
 >Raw data feeds into oracle every 20 seconds.
 Data (Jim's aggregation) pushed into Oracle daily.
-Data Pipeline Flow and Transformation –
+Data Pipeline Flow and Transformation
 ## **Methods for processing the data: Data Pipeline Flow and Transformation- How does the data move/transform through the organization?**

 ### 1- How is the data organized and aggregated?